Brokerloop/ttlcache/README.md

 Resizes the cache to the given `max` size.
 When growing, no entries are evicted.
 When shrinking, entries are evicted as needed, by oldest LRU-age, until the new `max` is reached.

 #### `clear(): void`
-Clears the cache, removing all entries.
+Clears the cache, removing all entries, without firing signals.

 ### Events (via [Signals](https://github.com/soncodi/signal))